AdobeDocs/workfront.en/help/quicksilver/timesheets/timesheets/timesheets-overview.md

 product-area: timesheets
 navigation-topic: timesheets-navigation-topic
 title: Timesheets overview
-description: The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.
+description: You can use timesheets to track the time that you spend on work.
+For information about the timesheet layout in Adobe Workfront, see Understand the Timesheet layout.
 ---

 # Timesheets overview

-The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.

 You can use timesheets to track the time that you spend on work.
+For information about the timesheet layout in Adobe Workfront, see [Understand the Timesheet layout](../../timesheets/timesheets/timesheet-layout.md).

-You can log&nbsp;time in Adobe Workfront in a variety of ways, usually at the level of the project, task, or issue where the work is performed.
+You can log&nbsp;time in Workfront in a variety of ways, usually at the level of the project, task, or issue where the work is performed.
 The time logged against tasks, issues, and projects also displays in your timesheet.

 You can also log time for non-project work, under General Hours.
 General hour time can be recorded only in your timesheet.